great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_prefect.md

 The flexibility that Prefect and the `RunGreatExpectationsValidation` task offer makes it easy to incorporate data validation into your dataflows with Great Expectations.

-For more info about the `RunGreatExpectationsValidation` task, refer to the (Prefect documentation)[https://docs.prefect.io/api/latest/tasks/great_expectations.html#rungreatexpectationsvalidation].
+For more info about the `RunGreatExpectationsValidation` task, refer to the [Prefect documentation](https://docs.prefect.io/api/latest/tasks/great_expectations.html#rungreatexpectationsvalidation).